yhoffmann/EIC-Dipper/README.md

 - The directory `job-submission-scripts` contains a few mock scripts to easily be configured for use on `HTCondor` or `slurm`. _NOTE: The scripts will intentionally not work as provided because the necessary setup might be slightly different on different systems._
   - I've never used HTCondor for this specifically, so the code is not really set up to be comfortable to run on it
     - You will need to manually adjust the dir to read from in the analysis scripts
-      → basically just set it to `data/samlpes/` and then set the parameters manually with `set_parameters_manually(...)`
+      → basically just set it to `data/samples/` and then set the parameters manually with `set_parameters_manually(...)`
       → only files that have matching parameters (so presumably only files from the same run) are read and analyzed
     - If you're on a shared filesystem (between login and compute nodes), the above steps are probably not necessary either
-  - The `slurm` submit script assumes that you are on a shared filesystem because it is basically always the case
+  - The `slurm` submit script assumes that you are on a shared filesystem because it is usually the case
     → will require some manual setup if your system does not use shared filesystems
 - Make sure to submit the scripts while the project root is cwd
   - Example: `condor_submit job-submission-scripts/condor.submit`